Thanks for Leaving: Recordings and composition

 After spending some months in the United States, Stan began working on the track in October 2013 at the two-weeks inaugural international songwriting FonoCamp in 2013, held in Azuga, Romania, where she met various Romanian and international artists.
 "Thanks for Leaving" was written by Lee Anna James, Naz Tokio, Sebastian Jacome and Alexandru Cotoi, while being solely produced by Jacome and Cotoi.
 When interviewed by Direct Lyrics, she stated that, "This might sound like a cliché, but I expressed myself best through my work.
 'Thanks For Leaving' is a song that I had to do and had to sing, it carries such a strong emotional message for me.
 It talks about how important it is sometimes to just let go of things and move on.
 I feel like I've done that.
 I know others relate to the song's message too, so I do hope it has helped them do the same."
 The single portrays a "modern" electropop song and a pop ballad, which acts as a departure from her previous dance styles.
 It also serves as the first ballad released in her career.
-Lyrically, the recording delves on themes of new beginnings, choices that can be made in difficult situations in order to move forward, and discovering the joy of being yourself.
+Lyrically, the recording delves on themes of new beginnings, choices that can be made in difficult situations to move forward, and discovering the joy of being yourself.
 In interviews, Stan expressed that the content of "Thanks for Leaving" is personal and refers to her recovery following her alleged violent incident previously mentioned with Prodan.
 Florin Grozea of newspaper Adevărul felt the line "I won't spend another day with you inside my head...
 How could you be so cruel?
 Turned me into a liar." was directly addressed to Prodan.

 Reception

 Upon its release, "Thanks for Leaving" was met with generally positive reviews from music critics.
 Romanian newspaper Adevărul praised Stan's vocal performance on the song, while also acclaiming its lyrical message.
 French publication Musique Mag labelled the track "a self-therapy that could climb to the top of the charts this autumn."
 German music website Hitfire confessed that "Thanks for Leaving" was a "beautiful pop ballad, which also didn't become too dramatic."
 However, the portal went on into criticizing the singer's accent in her vocals, suggesting that the recording would have sounded better in Romanian language; Hitfire further pointed out that a climax was missing in the track, and denied that "Thanks for Leaving" would become a hit.
-Robin Catling of Everything Express felt the song could score high at a Eurovision Song Contest, comparing it to Kelly Clarkson's works.
 Commercially, the song experienced minor success.
 It debuted on the Romanian Airplay 100 at number seventy-one on 11 May 2014, reaching its peak position at number forty-two the next week; it fell to number fifty-one in the week ending 25 May 2014.
 In Italy, "Thanks for Leaving" opened and peaked on the FIMI chart at position eighty-three, dropping to number ninety-seven the subsequent edition.